Mohamed-Abotalb/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 - Fifth C file is 4-print_rev.c, it prints a string, in reverse, followed by a new line.

 - Sixth C file is 5-rev_string.c, it reverses a string.

+- Seventh C file is 6-puts2.c, it prints every other character of a string, starting with the first character, followed by a new line.